palday/MixedModelsMakie.jl/docs/src/api.md

 ## General plots

-We also provide a `splom` or scatter-plot matrix plot for data frames with numeric columns.
+We also provide a `splom` or scatter-plot matrix plot for data frames with numeric columns (i.e. a matrix of all pairwise plots).
 These plots can be used to visualize the joint distribution of, say, the parameter estimates from a simulation.

 ```@example Splom